Savanna has two furbabies and enjoys sharing helpful tips along with her experiences as a dog mom.

-As silly as this may seem to leave some clothes out that smell like you, you can calm your pet's anxiety by doing this.
+As silly as this may seem, you can calm your pet's anxiety by leaving out some clothes out that smell like you.
 It has worked for me before—both of my pups love to lay on my clothes.
-Just make sure it's not the clean ones.
+Just make sure you don't leave them the clean ones.

 5. Be Assertive

 Going out?
 Stay calm but be assertive.
-Letting your pup know that you are the leader in this pack and that everything is going to be okay can soothe your pet.
+Let your pup know that you are the leader in this pack and that everything is going to be okay; that can soothe your pet.

 6. Try a Calming Vest